Pollinator Garden Design Ideas for Boston Homes

 Not every section of a pollinator garden should have the same density, height, or visual intensity.
 Good gardens usually rely on hierarchy, with stronger focal areas, supportive masses of repeated plants, and quieter transitions that allow the design to feel balanced.

 Pollinator-friendly does not mean a garden should be left entirely alone.
-Every planting still benefits from thoughtful editing, seasonal cutbacks, monitoring for weeds or decline, and ongoing stewardship that keeps it healthy and visually composed.
+Every planting still benefits from thoughtful editing, seasonal cutbacks, monitoring for weeds or decline, and ongoing care that keeps it healthy and visually composed.

-Helpful Pollinator Resources
+## Helpful Pollinator Resources

 If you want to explore the topic further, these trusted resources offer useful guidance on pollinator health, native plant selection, and habitat-friendly gardening practices.

-Conclusion
+## Conclusion

 A pollinator garden can do much more than attract bees and butterflies.
 When it is designed well, it can help a property feel more dynamic, more regionally grounded, and more alive from spring through fall.
 It can reduce the visual monotony of lawn, support local ecology, and bring a richer sense of movement and seasonal change to the landscape.